-The accompanying Government-wide financial statements include two statements that present financial data for the Commission as a whole.
+The accompanying government-wide financial statements include two statements that present financial data for the Commission as a whole.
 An important question to be asked about the Commission's finances is, "Is the Commission as a whole better off or worse off as a result of the year's activities?"
 The Statement of Net Position and the Statement of Activities report information about the Commission as a whole and about its activities in a way that helps answer this question.
 These statements include all assets and liabilities using the accrual basis of accounting.
 Revenues are recognized when they are earned.
 Expenditures are recognized when the related liability is incurred, regardless of the cash flow.

-The statements report the Commission's net position and changes since the previous year.
+These two statements report the Commission's net position and changes since the previous year.
 You can think of the Commission's net position - the difference between assets and liabilities - as one way to measure the Commission's financial health or financial position.
-Over time, increases and decreases in the Commission's net assets are one indicator of whether its financial health is improving or deteriorating.
+Over time, increases and decreases in the Commission's net position is one indicator of whether its financial health is improving or deteriorating.
 You will need to consider other factors, such as changes in the Commission's revenues, to assess the overall health of the Commission.
-Indeed, a reduction in net assets is sometimes assumed in the budget process, as prior year end fund balance is used as a funding source for the current year budget.